docker/docs/content/storage/_index.md

   and is not removed automatically.
 You can remove unused volumes using `docker volume prune`.

-  When you mount a volume, it may be **named** or **anonymous**.
+  When you mount a volume, it may be named or anonymous.
 Anonymous volumes are not given an explicit name when they are first mounted into a container, so Docker gives them a random name that is guaranteed to be unique within a given Docker host.
 Besides the name, named and anonymous volumes behave in the same ways.

-  Volumes also support the use of _volume drivers_, which allow you to store your data on remote hosts or cloud providers, among other possibilities.
+  Volumes also support the use of volume drivers, which allow you to store your data on remote hosts or cloud providers, among other possibilities.

-- **[Bind mounts](bind-mounts.md)**: Available since the early days of Docker.
+- [Bind mounts](bind-mounts.md): Available since the early days of Docker.
   Bind mounts have limited functionality compared to volumes.
-When you use a bind mount, a file or directory on the _host machine_ is mounted into a container.
+When you use a bind mount, a file or directory on the host machine is mounted into a container.
 The file or directory is referenced by its full path on the host machine.
-The file or directory does not need to exist on the Docker host already.
+The file or directory doesn't need to exist on the Docker host already.
 It is created on demand if it does not yet exist.
 Bind mounts are very performant, but they rely on the host machine's filesystem having a specific directory structure available.
 If you are developing new Docker applications, consider using named volumes instead.
 You can't use Docker CLI commands to directly manage bind mounts.

-  > Bind mounts allow access to sensitive files
+  > **Important**
   >
+  > Bind mounts allow access to sensitive files.
+  >
   > One side effect of using bind mounts, for better or for worse,
-  > is that you can change the **host** filesystem via processes running in a
+  > is that you can change the host filesystem via processes running in a
-  > **container**, including creating, modifying, or deleting important system
+  > container, including creating, modifying, or deleting important system
   > files or directories.
 This is a powerful ability which can have security
   > implications, including impacting non-Docker processes on the host system.
   { .important }